-Quest's Coexistence Manager for Notes (CMN) product includes a Mail Connector that supports resource booking in both directions during the transition period of a migration.
-In prior releases CMN did not support Notes users' booking of Exchange resources, and that limitation introduced a "double booking" problem that most admins addressed by migrating all resource objects only at the very end, after all the users had been migrated.
+The Quest Coexistence Manager for Notes (CMN) product includes a Mail Connector that supports resource booking in both directions during the transition period of a migration.
+In earlier releases CMN did not support Notes user booking of Exchange resources, and that limitation introduced a "double booking" problem that administrators addressed by migrating all resource objects at the end after all the users had been migrated.
 Now that CMN supports bidirectional resource booking, you can migrate resources whenever you like.

-Exchange users can book Domino resources by sending requests to the resources' original Notes addresses.
-Domino then acts on the request in its reservations database the same as if it had come from a Notes user.
+Exchange users can book Domino resources by sending requests to the resource original Notes addresses.
+Domino acts on the request in its reservations database the same as if it had come from a Notes user.